yelynn1/h6751/index.md

 ### Individual In-class Assignment (25%)

 We are going to have a 90-minutes in-class assignment, which covers programming.
-The details will be announced later.
+You can refer to the [template](project/template.zip)

 ### Group Project (40%)